 Celebration of Undergraduate Research, Scholarship, and Creative Activity (CURSCA)

-What types of work may be presented?
-Students may present research or scholarly/creative activity that they have already prepared or presented for another purpose, such as an independent study or senior project, a conference presentation, or a recital.
-We prefer that students present work that goes beyond a course assignment; that is, work that represents a higher level of independent scholarship; however, work that was undertaken as part of a course is acceptable.
-A Faculty Committee will review and prioritize submissions based on available time and space.
-Please indicate any special needs (e.g., audio-visual or room configuration) regarding your presentation on the registration form.
+All Marist students engaged in research or creative activities can apply to participate in CURSCA.
+All students must have a faculty sponsor to submit and present their work.
+Students may present research or scholarly/creative activity that they have already prepared or presented for another purpose, such as an independent study or senior project, a conference presentation, a dramatic reading, or a recital.
+The CURSCA Committee prefers that students present work that goes beyond a course assignment; that is, work that represents a higher level of independent scholarship; however, work that was undertaken as part of a course is acceptable for submission.
+The CURSCA Committee reviews and accepts all student projects that will be included in CURSCA 2022.

-Jessica Boscarino, Assistant Professor of Political Science
+Juris Pupcenoks Co-Chair, Associate Professor of Political Science

-Zofia Gagnon, Chair, Associate Professor of Environmental Science
+Jessica Boscarino Associate Professor of Political Science

-Matt Glomski, Associate Professor of Mathematics
+Raymond Kepner Associate Professor of Biology

-Yuwei Wang, Assistant Professor of Finance
+Elizabeth Reid Assistant Professor of Mathematics